supersophieminikittybabycakes/supersophieminikittybabycakes.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 I finished reading the NN notebook, and now we'll start looking into tutorials for a translator.
 Hopefully we can start with Danish.
 We found one tutorial and maybe we should and find others.

 **January 10th**
+We found some tutorials with different applications of NLP.
+We also worked on downloading all of the required packages, like PyTorch, torchtext, Spacy, and the different languages for Spacy.
+Next we are going to try and follow a tutorial.

 **January 13th**
+I tried to start following a tutorial for a translator but there is some issue loading the different language datasets.
+I will work on figuring out how to call them from Spacy.
+Jonah is not here :,( so I am sad.
+I hypothesize that he is taking a nap.

 **January 15th**